jiaxin4/MobileHealth/README.md

 2024.03.12

-Section 1 explains the code structure and provides a detailed guide on how to reproduce the results in the paper
+Section 1 explains the code structure and Section 2 provides a detailed guide on how to reproduce the results in the paper

 ## 1. Code Structure